visit-dav/visit/src/doc/data_into_visit/VTKFormat.rst

 * VTK files can be text or binary

-  * Both text and binary files have text meta data.
+  * Both text and binary files have text metadata.
   * Binary files have binary fields and coordinates embedded in the text.

-* VisIt_ has conventions for additional meta data that fits within the VTK specification.
+* VisIt_ has conventions for additional metadata that fits within the VTK specification.

 The remainder of this VTK documentation consists of a description of the file format, a simple example, and then more complex examples of the different mesh types.